sara-sabr/ITStrategy/presentations/General-IT-and-strategy.md

 ### What it means

-Shared accountability
+_Shared accountability_

 - Lines of business must understand the costs and risks associated with technology
 - IT must be able to keep up with business changes

 Note:

-- Costs and Risks:
+- reduce the space between the user and the IT team working to help her
+- large projects are risky and may spend money where it's not needed
+- what is written in MS Word does not produce warning/errors until they are in systems
-- Keep up with demand:
+- Keep up with demand: IT must deliver much faster

 --